A Latent Factor Panel Approach to Spatiotemporal Causal Inference: Additional Simulation Results

-The exposures and outcomes are generated by where $g_i$ at mean $\mathbf X$ is the true effect in Figure~\ref{fig:nonlinear_simulation}.
-As shown in Figure~\ref{fig:nonlinear_simulation}, the naive estimates are positively biased for outcomes~1 and~5 and negatively biased for outcomes~2, 3, and~4, whereas our approach successfully removes these biases.
+Thus, both the exposure and outcome models are nonlinear, and the treatment effect varies across outcomes through the functions $g_i$.
+Figure~\ref{fig:nonlinear_simulation} compares the estimated and true causal effect curves evaluated at the mean of $\mathbf X$.
+The naive estimator is positively biased for outcomes $1$ and $5$ and negatively biased for outcomes $2$, $3$, and $4$, whereas the proposed factor confounding approach successfully removes these biases.